Galileo88/Galileos-Planet-Pack/README.md

 * (WIP) Scatterer support for KSP 1.3.
 The ocean shaders have been disabled to prevent the floating tile bug.

+* (WIP) Added patch to change LqdAmmonia distributions to Ammonia if Kerbalism is present.

 ## Known Issues